adrianlua03/ENG1003_w1_Group10/README.md

 # Assignments
   #### Code
   "In this project, the group was given the task to edit an A-Star Algorithm code provided by the lecturers.
 In this algorithm, however, the group located an error in the calculations for the costs of the fuel-consuming and time-consuming area, specifically in lines 149 and 155 of the original code (a_star_noted.py).
-In these calculations, the cost of fuel (C_f) and time (C_t) were not multiplied to the additional trip fuel (ΔFa) and time (ΔTa) required, resulting in a cost a little short of what it is supposed to be.
+In these calculations, the cost of fuel (C<sub>f</sub>) and time (C<sub>t</sub>) were not multiplied to the additional trip fuel (ΔF<sub>a</sub>) and time (ΔT<sub>a</sub>) required, resulting in a cost a little short of what it is supposed to be.
 The group was able to fix this error, allowing for more accurate results."
   ### Task 1

   ### Task 2.1